Modal Analysis of Buffet Effects Induced by Ultrahigh Bypass Ratio Nacelle Installation: Results

 The shock itself exhibits a negative phase angle gradient normal to the wall.
 This allows us to interpret that the shock oscillation first occurs close to the wall, and the rest of the shock follows further away from the wall with a certain phase lag.

-Another noteworthy effect is evident on the rear part of the upper surface of the wing section, where an examination of the real and imaginary parts reveals weak structures.
-In conjunction with the phase angle gradient, these observations suggest that structures resembling acoustic waves propagate upstream along the upper surface of the wing, against the mean flow direction.
+Weak structures are also evident on the rear upper surface of the wing.
+Analysis of the real and imaginary components, in conjunction with the phase angle gradients, indicates the presence of waves propagating upstream against the mean flow in this region.
+The identification of these features as acoustic waves is further supported by propagation velocities estimated from the SPOD phase gradients, which are consistent with the local speed of sound.

 Similar structures are also observed in the region of the shock on the lower surface of the wing, away from the wall.
 As illustrated in the slice shown in Fig. \ref{fig:spod_vol_0.12} at $\bar{x}\in[0.2,0.28]$ and $z/s\le‑0.15$, upstream propagating waves can be identified within the volume.
 These waves then extend in negative x-direction past the shock, with their propagation direction shifting obliquely into the supersonic region, ultimately propagating in the direction of the airfoil’s leading edge.
 However, it is noted that the mode's magnitude in this region is almost negligible, and therefore, the flow is not expected to be significantly influenced by this phenomenon.